gromacs/gromacs/docs/user-guide/environment-variables.rst

 ``GMX_PULL_PARTICIPATE_ALL``
         disable the default heuristic for when to use a separate pull MPI communicator (at >=32 ranks).

+``GMX_REPORT_CPU_AFFINITY``
+        print to the log file the CPU affinity of each MPI rank at startup.
+This prints the effective affinity mask of the main thread before OpenMP and GPU offload are initialized (unless they do so on library load, as is the case with ``libgomp``).

 ``GMX_REQUIRE_SHELL_INIT``
         require that shell positions are initiated.